 It is a blast to fly!

-- The VSKYLABS C-47 Skytrain Flying Lab Project is an original VSKYLABS in-house development effort.
-In its early stages, it used Emmanuel Baranger's DC-3 model, which was specifically licensed for the purpose of this project, as a base reference for the C-47A aircraft, along with Brett Harrison's approval to incorporate his original paint-kit with this project.
+- The VSKYLABS C-47 Skytrain Flying Lab Project is an independent VSKYLABS in-house development effort.
+In it initial stage, it used Emmanuel Baranger's DC-3 model, which was specifically licensed for the purpose of this project, as a base reference for the C-47A aircraft, along with Brett Harrison's approval to incorporate his original paint-kit with this project.
 The VSKYLABS Copyright and Disclaimer notes are fully applies on/to the VSKYLABS C-47 Skytrain Flying Lab Project. © 2015 JetManHuss - VSKYLABS.

 The 'Buffalo Airways' livery which is included in the project, was approved to be used as a livery in the project by the Amazing Buffalo Airways company (Thank you Mikey!).